 An exchange-traded fund is a collection of several stocks belonging to the same sector or comprising a stock index, such as S&P CNX Nifty or BSE Sensex.
 ETF offers greater diversification but lesser control as compared to owning individual stocks.
 Even they trade on exchanges like stocks.

 - Investing in mutual funds:

-Although mutual funds also invest in stocks, they have fund managers who pick different stocks to beat the benchmark index.
+Although mutual funds also invest in stocks, fund managers pick different stocks to beat the benchmark index.
 Compared to investing in individual stocks and ETFs, they provide the least amount of freedom to choose the stocks you want.

-Start Investing in Stocks: A Practical Go-To Guide
+How to start investing in stocks: A Practical Go-To Guide For Beginners

 No matter the amount you want to invest, smart investments always require proper planning.
 The following pointers will help you get things in perspective and in coming up with the best investment plan for your goals: